 ICAN Summit This program's purpose was to increase understanding of the tremendous healthcare disparities in our community while empowering participants with actionable strategies to promote health equity.
-In October 2024, The Russell Sage College pilot ICAN program's preliminary outcomes were presented as as replicable model to encourage underrepresented people to join the healthcare workforce.
-Nearly 100 participants heard from Social media influencer and "Medical Mythbuster" Joel Bervell provided an inspiring and educational keynote presentation focused on the history of healthcare disparities and his own personal journey into his role as a medical school student.
+In October 2024, The Russell Sage College pilot ICAN program's preliminary outcomes were presented as a replicable model to encourage underrepresented people to join the healthcare workforce.
+Nearly 100 participants heard from social media influencer and "Medical Mythbuster" Joel Bervell, who provided an inspiring presentation on the history of healthcare disparities and his own journey as a medical student.
 He connected exceptionally well with the ICAN students and other participants and clearly is an exciting role model for young people.
-This was followed by a Wicked Problemsolving activity that broke down silos and provided opportunities for ICAN students to interact with professionals and educators on an equal level to share ideas and individual action plans to address barriers to healthcare access.
+This was followed by a Wicked Problem-solving activity that broke down silos and provided opportunities for ICAN students to interact with professionals and educators on an equal level to share ideas and individual action plans to address barriers to healthcare access.
 The objective of the STEM Saturday event, which was also part of the ICAN Summit, was to cultivate early interest in Science, Technology, Engineering, and Math (STEM) subjects as they relate to healthcare among children in grades K-12.
 The organizer, STEM NOLA, provided a variety of age-appropriate hands-on activities designed to make STEM concepts accessible to the 130 student participants of all ages.
 The event also promoted awareness of the importance of healthy habits.
 Children were divided by age group to learn about the heart and circulatory system.
 They participated in activities ranging from playing games to dissecting a sheep's heart and experiencing a VR Heart walkthrough.
+DEI Assessment Data